wonkodv/hanstool/README.md

 Any packet can be a HT-Fronend.
 The user chooses which one(s) to load.

 A Frontend must specify at module level:
-*   a `start()` method.
+*   a `loop()` method.
 This is called from a frontend specific thread and should start the frontend and ask the user for input.
 Place a REPL's while loop or a GUI's MessagePump in this function.
-If the user closes the frontend, `start` should return and further stuff may happen.
+If the user closes the frontend, `loop should return and further stuff may happen.
 Raise `SystemExit` to stop the program.
-*   a `stop()` function which is called from the main thread and should notify the `start` function to return soon. this may be called after `start` returned.
+*   a `stop()` function which is called from the main thread and should notify the `loop function to return soon. this may be called after `loop` returned.

 At least one Frontend should put the following functions in `Env`:
 *   `show(text, *args, **kwargs)` put `text%args` to the users attention (Notification, Messagebox, print, ...)